Health-Informatics-UoN/carrot-docs/docs/CaRROT-Mapper/quickstart.md

 Developers should use the Developer Guide for technical documentation.

 ## Gaining Access
-The deployed CaRROT-Mapper is available at [https://ccom.azurewebsites.net](https://ccom.azurewebsites.net).
+The deployed Carrot-Mapper is available at [https://ccom.azurewebsites.net](https://ccom.azurewebsites.net).

 A user account is required to access the site; one can be requested from the site administrator.